Debojit-D/arora_summer_school/README.md

 ---
 ### Running the Robot and Scripts

+Note : Make sure you run this in the normal system environment.
+If Conda is active, your terminal prompt will show (base).
+Please deactivate Conda before running any robot scripts, below.

 Follow these steps to start the robot and run the teleoperation scripts:

 #### Step 1: Start the Robot and Controller